lukelwelsh/lukelwelsh/README.md

-- Hi, I’m @lukelwelsh
+- Hi, I’m Luke Welsh
 - I’m very interested in sports, sustainability, and global health.
-- I’m currently learning about various data science topics!
 - Here is a link to my Tableau public account: https://public.tableau.com/app/profile/luke.welsh/vizzes
 - In addition to learning about various topics through coding, I also enjoy playing sports and customizing shoes!
 Below are 2 of the shoes that I have made :)